ADAM

 The contents of this email are customisable.

-When parents click on the link provided, ADAM will provide an application form for them to complete.
+ADAM now presents an application form for the parents to complete.
 The parent information is completed first with the pupil (or pupils, if more than one was chosen) appearing below.

 The contents of this application form can be customised by controlling which fields appear in the application form within the core database field management screen.